American Mathematics Competitions

-The American Mathematics Competitions (AMC) are the first of a series of competitions in secondary school mathematics that determine the United States team for the International Mathematical Olympiad (IMO).
-The selection process takes place over the course of roughly four stages.
-At the last stage, the Mathematical Olympiad Summer Program (MOP), the United States coaches select six members to form the IMO team.
-The United States Math Team of 1994 is the first of the only two teams ever to achieve a perfect score (all six members earned perfect marks), and is colloquially known as the "dream team".
+The American Mathematics Competitions (AMCs) are the first of a series of competitions in secondary school mathematics sponsored by the Mathematical Association of America (MAA) that determine the United States of America's team for the International Mathematical Olympiad (IMO).
+The selection process takes place over the course of roughly five stages.
+At the last stage, the US selects six members to form the IMO team.